bormaxi8080/osint-timeline/DRAFT.md

 Google Has a Secret Interview Process: https://thehustle.co/the-secret-google-interview-that-landed-me-a-job/

+TM View (Search 112,715,409 trade marks across the European Union and beyond) now has an reverse images AI search function.
+You can search for similar logos among different countries and different product types: https://www.tmdn.org/tmview/#/tmview/

+How to set up an OpenVPN server on Ubuntu 22.04: https://habr.com/ru/articles/744974/

 GPT-4 API general availability and deprecation of older models in the Completions API: https://openai.com/blog/gpt-4-api-general-availability

 GPT-3 found hundreds of security vulnerabilities in this repo: https://github.com/chris-koch-penn/gpt3_security_vulnerability_scanner